keymanapp/help.keyman.com/developer/cloud/keyboard_info/2.0/index.md

 ### Validation

-The keyboard repository build process generates the .keyboard_info file from the package and keyboard metadata, into the build/ folder.
+The kmc compiler generates the .keyboard_info file from the package and keyboard metadata, into the build/ folder.

 ### Examples